bacchuswebworks/Netball/README.md

 ## Database Usage

-The application includes a `DatabaseManager` class for SQLite operations:
+The application includes a `DatabaseManager` class for SQLite operations and a `DatabaseSchema` class for table management:

+### DatabaseManager
 ```python
 from models.database_manager import DatabaseManager